Artists show their work at the inaugural 2023 Pittsburgh Art Book Fair at the Carnegie Museum of Art // Photo by Patrick Fisher

 • Architecture – Architecture firms and architects

-• Visual Arts & Crafts – Galleries, artists, artisans, and makers
+• Visual Arts & Crafts – Galleries, artists, artisans & makers, tattoo artists

 • Design – Product, interior, graphic, and fashion design firms and designers